beeva-arturomartinez/beeva-best-practices/big_data/spark/README.md

 One exception to the general rule of trying to minimize the shuffles is when you force them to increase parallelism.
 For example, when you process a few large unsplittable files and after loading them they have not been splitted into enough partitions to take advantage of all the available cores.
 In this scenario invoking repartiton with a high number of partitions is preferred.

 #### Broadcast variables and accumulators

+Broadcast variables are created on the driver, and are read-only from executors.
+The distribution of these variables across the cluster is made through an efficient p2p broadcast algorithm, so they can be used to distribute large input datasets in an efficient manner.
+Take into account that once one variable has been defined and broadcasted, its value ca't be updated.

+Accumulators are seen as write-only variables on the executors and can be used to implement counters or sums that pushes data back to the driver through an associative operation.

 ### Launching applications